LongHoangNguyenH/Real-Time-DataPipeline-Ecommerces/Readme.md

 1. [INTRODUCTION](#1-Introduction)
 2. [PROJECT STRUCTURE](#2-PROJECT-STRUCTURE)
 3. [Run](#3-Run)
-4. []

 ### INTRODUCTION
-This project built a real time data pipeline for ecommerce data, this data is streamed through
+This project built a real time data pipeline for ecommerce data, all the data were stream by kafka combine pyspark and store in mongodb.
+Finally create a dashboard to visualize data by streamlit.

 #### Tool used
 + Docker